cspr-rad/kairos-spec/info.md

   * Do everything the website can do
   * Verify proofs & rollups

-To dig into:
-- Merkle trees, and how they are used as cryptographic proofs of states for validiums
-- How other people build ZKR/Vs

 Issues:
 - Learn about the Casper node: Limit on data per L1 transaction etc.?
 - How to integrate a ZK verifier with the Casper node?